 We get sick, so we buy medicine to treat our symptoms.
 For some reason, we forget to check the medicine cabinet first.

 Go through your medicine cabinet and declutter fast by getting rid of anything that has expired.
+Please check for the proper way of disposal local to you.
 (There are often recycling centers for medication in your town.)

 Start buying medicine in smaller packs if it is not something you buy often.
 This will help prevent waste later on.